JAForbes/z4/best-practices.md

 // avoid
 z.state.tasks().map( (task, i) => {
+    // Task should have access to a query
+    // not just an object
     return m(Task, { task: task })
 })
 ```

-The exception to this rule would be if the `Task` component is read only, and the data is not lazy loaded.
+The exception to this rule would be if the `Task` component is read only, and the data is guaranteed to be non null for all referenced properties.

 This may seem cumbersome, but there are patterns to make this feel more natural.